RiccardoVib/NIRGeneration/README.md

 This code repository is for the article _Phase-Aware Modeling of Analog Reverb_, on review.

 This repository contains all the necessary utilities to use our architectures.
-Find the code located inside the "./src" folder, and the weights of pre-trained models inside the "./weights" folder
+Find the code located inside the "./src" folder, the weights of pre-trained models inside the "./weights" folder, and the audio examples in "./examples"

 ### Folder Structure

 ```
 ./
 ├── src
-└── weights
+├── weights
-    ├──
+└── examples
 ```

 ### Contents